Turbo Takeaways

 Most homes have some flaws, even new houses.
 However, knowing when to step back from a property and when to spend money to fix an issue can be tricky.
 Your best bet is to have an experienced realtor on your side to guide you through the home-buying process.

-While an experienced real estate agent can help you identify what to look for when buying a house, a certified home inspector can discover hidden issues, hazards, and generally poor-quality construction or repair work, based upon which you can negotiate the home price with the seller.
-If you’re planning to buy a house, we recommend working with a professional to ensure you’re aware of any problems and are confident in your decision.
+While an experienced real estate agent can help you identify what to look for when buying a house, a certified home inspector plays a different role.
+They can discover hidden issues, hazards, and generally poor-quality construction or repair work, which can give you leverage to negotiate the home price with the seller.